DimitraGkini123/taskmanager/README.md

 - **Managing Reminders**: Click "Set Reminder" to add a reminder to a task.
 - **Managing Categories/Priorities**: Use the respective management windows to add, rename, or delete categories and priorities.

-## Troubleshooting
-### Common Issues
-1. **JavaFX Runtime Error**:
-   - Ensure JavaFX SDK is correctly referenced in the classpath.
-   - Use the correct `--module-path` and `--add-modules` options when running the application.

-2. **Javadoc Generation Issues**:
-   - Ensure the classpath includes all required JAR files (Jackson, JavaFX).
-   - Use the correct `-sourcepath` and `-subpackages` parameters.

-3. **Data Not Saving**:
-   - Ensure JSON files have write permissions.
-   - Check for JSON formatting errors if the application crashes while saving.

-## License
-This project is licensed under the MIT License.

-## Author
-Developed by Dimitra.